Typeform/foreyes/README.md

 ```

 ## Testing a component

+In order to test a component you must first provide a page in which it lives.
+There's two pages you can create (one component can have both!)

+### Kitchen sink page

 To have a kitchen sink page, you'll use `yarn generate-combinations-for <componentName>`.
 This script will attempt -automatically- to create a file with all possible combinations of every attribute of a component.

 Most likely, there will be attributes that won't be filled (a string has almost infinite values), and you will be asked to fill the combinations yourself.
 The file will be `<PATH_TO_EXAMPLES>/<componentName>.exampleCombinations.js`.